Is Your Nursing Home Ready for an Emergency?

 - How the facility makes sure enough staff members are present to respond to an emergency situation.

 Pose these questions

 Disaster response plans are only as good as the people implementing them.
-In some nursing home incidents “there seems to be a failure to really sound the alarm,” says Peggy Flannigan, associate professor of nursing at Bradley University in Washington, D.C.
-“I have to wonder if the administrator was in over his or her head and just didn’t know where to turn.”
+In some nursing home incidents “there seems to be a failure to really sound the alarm,” says Peggy Flannigan, associate professor of nursing at Bradley University in Peoria, Ill.
+“I have to wonder if the administrator was in over his or her head and just didn't know where to turn.”